Ecommerce warranty support guide

 We can help review the warranty request.
 Please send the order number, a clear photo or short video of the issue, and any serial number or product label if available.

-For your privacy, please do not post order numbers, addresses, or payment details in a public comment.
+For your privacy, please do not post order numbers, addresses, payment details, account screenshots, or private identifiers in a public comment.

 Thank you,